drewsamsen/supacards-api/API_DOCUMENTATION.md

 DELETE /api/decks/id/:id
 ```

-Deletes a deck.
-If the deck contains cards, it will be archived instead of deleted.
+Deletes a specific deck.
 The deck must belong to the authenticated user.
+If the deck has cards, it will be archived instead of deleted.

 **Headers:**